 Choosing Cataract Surgery

 Cataract removal is the one of the most common type of eye surgeries performed in the United States, especially for people over age 65.
 In the past, cataract surgery was not performed until the cataract had become well developed.
 Newer techniques, however, have made it safer and even more efficient to operate in earlier stages.
-Cataract surgery improves vision in up to 95% of patients and prevents millions of people from going blind.
+Cataract surgery improves vision in up to 95% of people and prevents millions of people from going blind.

 Questions for the Ophthalmologist